brandonlee0719/institute/README.md

 1. Login page for doctors/clients http://localhost:3000/login_client
 2. Use email dr@test.com password 12345678
 3. Use these credentials so you will see the correct demo data.

-## Patient Login

-1. Login page for patients http://localhost:3000/login/dbw
-2. Use email pt@test.com password 12345678
-3. Use these credentials so you will see the correct demo data.

-## Patient Signup

-1. Login page for patients http://localhost:3000/signup/dbw

 ## Email